Read This First

 Prompt 4: Elaborate on the “brain drain” phenomenon and its implications for both sides of the migration.

-The central claim is this: The “brain drain” phenomenon refers to the migration of highly trained or qualified people from a particular country to another country where they can work in better conditions or earn higher wages.
+In plain terms: The “brain drain” phenomenon refers to the migration of highly trained or qualified people from a particular country to another country where they can work in better conditions or earn higher wages.

 The most direct effect is the loss of highly skilled professionals, such as doctors, engineers, scientists, and academics.
 This can lead to shortages in key areas, impacting sectors like healthcare, education, and technology.